nopslip/twitmon/README.md

 ## Usage

 You will need to update twitmon.js file with your twitter API info.
+For more information on setting up your Twitter API access you can go [here](https://apps.twitter.com/).
 Current set up to push data to Influx DB but you could easily update for export to file or other datastores.

 ## Contributing